Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/WiFi/Class WiFiClient.rst

 **Returns**
 ~~~~~~~~~~~

-This function returns “0” if client is not connected.
+This function returns "0" if client is not connected.

 **Example Code**
 ~~~~~~~~~~~~~~~~

 NA

-.. note :: “WiFiClient.h” must be included to use the class function.
+.. note :: "WiFiClient.h" must be included to use the class function.